EternityForest/picodash/README.md

 Filters convert between filtered and unfiltered versions of a value.
 They are usually two-way, but you can build one-way filters if needed.

+Filter argumemts may not contain any string that looks like "--foo" as that is reserved.

 Filters can also block a value completely, by returning null.
 In this case, the value will not be set, and a notification will pop up.